gx9702/UA-TypeRepository/Core/Part4/DataTypes/IssuedIdentityToken/readme.md

 <!-- datatype -->
 ## IssuedIdentityToken
+A token representing a user identified by a WS-Security XML token.
 <!-- end of description -->
 The fields of the IssuedIdentityToken DataType are defined in the following table: